johnpapa/angular-ngrx-data/README.md

-## Angular ngrx-data FAIL
+## Angular ngrx v6.0.0-beta.1 FAIL

-Demonstrate inability to build a library with @ngrx v6.0.0-beta.1 libraries
+Demonstrate inability to build a library that consumes @ngrx v6.0.0-beta.1 libraries

 To see the problem, prepare by installing as follows.